Speak2/html-css-project/readme.md

 # Property Details Website

 Welcome to the Property Details Website repository!
 This project showcases property details, features, rules, and safety information for residential flats.
-The website is built with HTML and CSS, ensuring responsiveness across various devices, including mobile phones.
+The website is built with HTML and CSS and javas-cript, ensuring responsiveness across various devices, including mobile phones.

 ## Features